Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 ADHD, inattentive and distractible.
 A child with this type is mostly inattentive and easily distracted.

 The exact cause of ADHD is unknown.
 But research suggests that it's genetic.
 It's

 a brain-based problem.
 Children with ADHD have low levels of a brain chemical (dopamine).

 Studies show that brain metabolism in children with ADHD is lower in the parts of

 the brain that control attention, social judgment, and movement.

-The following are the most common symptoms of ADHD.
-However, each child may experience
+Below are the most common symptoms of ADHD.

 Often interrupts others

-Has difficulty waiting for his or her turn in school and/or social games
+Has a hard time waiting for his or her turn in school or social games

 Tends to blurt out answers instead of waiting to be called on